FancyDucc/3D-Particle-System/docs/properties/basic-properties.md

   ```

 !!! bug "EmissionDirection not local"
-    Coming from the creator himself, the emission direction does NOT work local to the emitter and I cannot for the life of me figure out how to fix it, so... sorry :/
+    The EmissionDirection is not currently local and will not follow the direction of the emitter, I am actively trying to fix it.

 ## **Lifetime**